JamalJamsheed123/PushNotification_FCM_Kotlin_Foreground_App/README.md

 # PushNotification_FCM_Kotlin_Foreground_App

-## If you want Sending a Test Message background apps(inactive/killed) or mobile POWER OFF
+##  If you want foregrounded apps to receive notification messages or data messages, for mobile power ON only:
+##  you’ll need to write code to handle the onMessageReceived callback
+##  onMessageReceived() must handle it
+##  Full control (custom UI, actions, etc.)
+##  Real-time updates, chat messages, or UI changes